How office owners can keep their spaces competitive after COVID-19

 Also critical: property owners need to make sure their spaces are as stress-free as possible.
 Obviously this means keeping the property clean, but it also means leveraging the right kind of technology to keep people happy in their workspace and prevent them from longing for the home office.
 While offices, in general, aren't going anywhere, the same can't be said about offices that make their occupants unhappy.

 Having opportunities to respite and socialize is a valuable component of today's office.
-Pictured here are WeWork offices in Paris and T-Mobile office by Prague, designed and built by CAPEXUS (image by Petr Andrlík).
+Pictured here are WeWork offices in Paris and T-Mobile office by Prague, designed and built by CAPEXUS (images by Petr Boruta and Petr Andrlík).

 An excellent solution on that note is the tenant experience platform, allowing property managers to communicate directly with their occupants in order to ensure a high-quality property experience.
 Good tenant experience apps also allow the occupants themselves to create and plan events, meaning that the type of community that lots of workers want will be easier to achieve.

 COVID-19 is forcing us all to turn the page on how we view real estate.
 But although it may be a different page, it is still the same book.
 Tenants will still demand a great experience alongside easy building access, smart device connectivity, the right mix of amenities and community, neighborhood perks and more...they'll simply demand these things even more than before.
 For the right landlords, this represents a tremendous opportunity to reassert their value and keep occupants renewing their leases.